-- 17. Please complete the Youth Program Elements chart provided to demonstrate how the Local Area WDB ensures each of the 14 youth program elements is made available to youth participants.
-Be certain to complete both columns to demonstrate partnerships and potential use of shared funding.
+19. Please complete the Youth Program Elements chart provided to demonstrate how the Local Area WDB ensures each of the 14 youth program elements is made available to youth participants.
+Be certain to complete both columns of the chart to demonstrate partnerships and potential use of shared funding.
 Please specify partners.
-[WIOA Section 129(c)(2)(A)] - Name document: Local Area WDB Name Youth Program Elements Chart. - 18.
-Does the Local Area WDB have a standing committee to provide information to assist with planning, operational, and other issues relating to the provision of services to youth?
-[WIOA Section 107(b)(4)(A)(ii)] - a.
+[WIOA Section 129(c)(2)(A)]

+• Name document: Kerr-Tar WDB Youth Program Elements Chart.

+20. Does the Local Area WDB have a standing committee to provide information to assist with planning, operational, and other issues relating to the provision of services to youth?
+[WIOA Section 107(b)(4)(A)(ii)]

+a.
 If no, describe how oversight to planning, operational, and other issues relating to the provision of services to youth will be provided.